dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 - Lines that begin with "#" are commented out and have no function on the program
-- To make changes you have to go to "Edit-Mode" by clicking above click on the "Edit-Mode" field on the right.
+- To make changes you have to go to "Edit-Mode" by clicking above on the "Edit-Mode" field on the right.

 You now have the choice of which channels you want to read out, what is
 determined in "ADCChannels".
 If you only want to read out channel 1, this is